myssa89/UnsupervisedLearningToolbox/README.md

 ## Using the toolbox (quick and dirty)

-  You may need to type
+You need to include the functions directory, which you can do by typing
     `>> addpath(genpath('functions'))`
 before using the toolbox.

-  Just type
+Once this is done, just run
     `>> learning`
 in Matlab to get information on the input parameters required and the different outputs according to the algorithm chosen.
 Only 2 parameters are required, the others have default values that are specified between squared brackets.

 ## Remarks